Mindfulness consultant Eunice Yu reminds us that self-care reaches beyond the physical body.

-During Week 1 of Eczema Awareness Month, we talked about how people living with eczema are at a higher risk for experiencing depression, anxiety and stress.
+People living with eczema are at a higher risk for experiencing depression, anxiety and stress.
 Rather than focusing solely on treating the physical symptoms of this disease, we should take care of our mental health as well.

-For Week 3, we asked Dr. Raison to provide some helpful tips for how people with eczema can help lower their inflammation, while also boosting their mental health.
+We asked Dr. Raison to provide some helpful tips for how people with eczema can help lower their inflammation, while also boosting their mental health.
 Here are his top 4:

 Changing how we cope with stress is the first step to lowering our body’s inflammatory response, and studies conducted by Raison and others (such as NEA’s 2013 study) have found that various forms of meditation can work wonders in this department.

 “Interestingly, the most relevant study was done by my close colleague at the University of Wisconsin, Dr. Melissa Rosenkranz,” Raison says.
 “They took folks that were basically healthy and half of them got mindfulness training and half got what we call a ‘comparator condition’ designed to be good for people’s health.
 Subjects received a superficial wound in the skin to see how much inflammation that wound would generate during a stressful situation.

 “It turned out that while both health intervention and mindfulness were effective in making people feel better emotionally, only the mindfulness training reduced inflammation in the skin,” he continues.
 “This suggests that mindfulness and meditation practices have real potential for not only making people feel better emotionally, but possibly quelling inflammatory responses in the body.”